JasonJWilliamsNY/profile/index.md

 (US national cyberinfrastructure for the life sciences) and has trained thousands of students, researchers and educators in bioinformatics, data science , and molecular biology.
 Jason's focus has been developing bioinformatics in undergraduate education and career-spanning learning for biologists.
-Jason’s “Reinventing Scientific Talent” proposal was a winning entry in the US National Science Foundation’s NSF 2026 Idea Machine search for the next set of “Big Ideas”; proposals that will shape funding priorities for the foundation.
 Jason is founder of LifeSciTrainers.org – a global effort to promote community of practice among professionals who develop short-format training for life scientists.
-Jason is also a member of and has chaired science advisory boards in the US, UK, and Australia, and is a former chair of the Software Carpentry Foundation.
-In 2020, Jason was recognized as a US National Academy of Sciences Kavli Frontiers of Science Fellow.
-Jason is also a teacher at the Yeshiva University High School for Girls.
+Jason is also a member of and has chaired science advisory boards in the US, UK, and Australia, He is also a teacher at the Yeshiva University High School for Girls.

 ## Other Things